HotDB-Community/hotdb-documents/docs/en/v2.5.6/intelligent-inspection.md

 -   **Examination score of deployment environment:**

 -   When the patrol starts, the examination score of deployment environment starts synchronously.
-You can view the examination progress details of the current deployment environment on the \"Cluster management → Deployment environment examination\" page.
+You can view the examination progress details of the current deployment environment on the "Cluster management → Deployment environment examination" page.

--   Among all patrol objects, the longest time spent in the whole patrol process is \"data verification and detection\", while the longest time spent in the \"data verification and detection\" is the \"deployment environment examination\".
+-   Among all patrol objects, the longest time spent in the whole patrol process is "data verification and detection", while the longest time spent in the "data verification and detection" is the "deployment environment examination".

 -   Whether the current cluster environment uses the physical machine or the virtual machine also directly affects the length of the physical examination (according to the current test situation, it takes about 18 minutes for a set of cluster environment with all virtual machines to conduct a patrol inspection of all patrol objects, while the time for a set of cluster environment with all physical machines for the same situation is less than 2 minutes Right).